top of page

 The Western Fremont County Humane Society is an independent, registered 501(c)3 charitable organization committed to the health and welfare of all animals.
 We seek to inform, inspire, and assist people to responsibly care for their pets and to treat them with kindness.

-Regularly published ads in the local press and our Petfinder page help us find forever homes for all the animals in our care.
-In the warmer months we sponsor events such as the vaccination clinic with East Fork Veterinary Clinic, the dog washes, and the Strutt Your Mutt Fun Dog Match.
+Working with several Fremont County veterinarians we do all we can to save lives and avoid needless suffering.
+For qualified applicants, we offer a cost sharing spay and neuter program.
+Also available is our feral cat Trap, Neuter, Return (TNR) program – humanely saving lives and avoiding unwanted kittens.
+Regularly published ads in the local press and on our Petfinder page help us find forever homes for all the animals in our care.
+In the warmer months we sponsor events such as the vaccination clinic with East Fork Veterinary Clinic, summer dog washes, and Strutt Your Mutt Fun Dog Match.
+Please see our annual newsletters here

-Video about WFCHS created by Kendra Leseburg.
+Video about WFCHS created by Kendra Leseburg

 IMG_8898.jpeg

-WFCHS gang2019.jpeg
+WFCHS gang2019_edited.png

 WFCHS board members and volunteers at one of the 2019 summer dog washes held at St. Thomas Episcopal Church.